Detroit avoids cash crunch as judge halts lawsuit

 "This is such an obvious issue.
 I saw it from the moment it was filed," the judge said at a morning hearing in Mason, Michigan.

-Crittendon's complaint was supported by some members of the Detroit City Council and was not initially contested by Bing.
-Crittendon could not immediately be reached for comment on whether she would appeal the ruling.
+Crittendon, whose complaint was supported by some members of the Detroit City Council and was not initially contested by Bing, could not immediately be reached for comment on whether she would appeal the ruling.

 Kirsten Ussery, spokeswoman for City Council President Charles Pugh, said an appeal may not be possible.